UncleCeiling/BitBurner/.contracts/contracts.md

 2. If it's a factor, check if it (and it's compliment) are primes.
 3. If they are, add them to a set.
 4. Check for the largest item in that set by the end.

+### Array Jumping Game (WIP - nwo - contract-41675-Netburners.cct)

+You are attempting to solve a Coding Contract.
+You have 1 tries remaining, after which the contract will self-destruct.

+You are given the following array of integers:

+1,9,8,0,3,10,0,5,10,0

+Each element in the array represents your MAXIMUM jump length at that position.
+This means that if you are at position i and your maximum jump length is n, you can jump to any position from i to i+n.

+Assuming you are initially positioned at the start of the array, determine whether you are able to reach the last index.

+Your answer should be submitted as 1 or 0, representing true and false respectively.

+If your solution is an empty string, you must leave the text box empty.
+Do not use "", '', or ``.
+___

+1. For each jump available to the left-most index, check all the jumps therein, starting from the longest jump.
+2. If any chain of jumps reaches the last index, flag and break.
+3. If all jumps fall short, flag.
+4. Check flag and output accordingly.